Aoibhinn/portfolio_2/README.md

 For this project I wanted the colour to be vibrant and really pop out against the darker background that I chose.
 The main colour used is a neon pink that is also included in the background image.
 I have used this colour throughout all the differnt elements of the game including text colour and buttons.

+  * #### Typography

+  The font I have used in this project is **Raleway** which was imported from **Google Fonts**.
+I chose to just use one font for all text throughout the quiz as I feel it's easy to read and works well with the background image.